 Deep learning enabled much smarter results than were originally possible with machine learning.
 Consider the face recognition example from earlier: In order to detect a face, what kind of data should we give to the AI and how should it learn what to look for, given that the only information we can provide is pixel colors?

-Wrapping up: AI vs. machine learning vs. deep learning
+AI vs. machine learning and deep learning